for Veterans and the Public

 - changes in your living situation, such as a job change

 You may want to ask a friend or family member to come with you and take notes.
-It can be difficult for you to take notes and pay attention to what your doctor is saying at the same time.

 Monitor your health